ChenZhongPu/obsidian-public-notes/content/Web/Practical Usages of SSH.md

   - Network
 date: 2025-11-06
 ---
-`SSH` provides many powerful tricks.
-In this article, I illustrated two useful commands which I frequently used recently.
+`SSH` provides many powerful features.
+In this article, I demonstrate several useful commands that I frequently use in practice.

-## 1. How to authenticate in my server?
+## 1. How to Authenticate on a Headless Server

-One month ago, the Internet access in my lab requires an authentication via the username and password in the browser.
-However, the server is not shipped with any desktop environment.
+In my lab, Internet access requires authentication via username and password through a browser.
+However, the server doesn't have a desktop environment installed.

-### Precondition
+### Preconditions

-- Our client `A` is able to connect to server `B`
+- Our client `A` can connect to server `B`
-- The authentication IP is `10.9.0.4` (*well it is exactly the IP used in my lab*)
+- The authentication IP is `10.9.0.4` (*this is the actual IP used in my lab*)

-I want to finish the Internet authentication for `B` on `A`.
+**Goal:** Complete the Internet authentication for `B` from `A`.
 ### Solution

 We execute the following command on `A`: